Skip to content

 Contact us

-Member of Teosto since 2009
+Member of Teosto since 2018

 • Title of work

-• Authors, i.e. composer, lyricist, arranger and possible translator
+• Authors: composer, lyricist and possible arranger/translator

-• Royalty shares, i.e. the percentage of the work’s royalties to be paid to each author (and publisher if the author has a publishing agreement)
+• Royalty shares, i.e. the percentage of the work’s royalties to be paid to each author

-The authors and publishers of the work are paid royalties in accordance with the royalty shares specified for each party in the work notification.
+The authors and publishers of the work are paid royalties in accordance with the royalty shares specified for each party in the work registration.
 The authors agree on the royalty shares of the work themselves.
-It’s advisable to agree on royalty shares already during the creation of the work, and the limits defined in Teosto’s distribution rules must be considered when agreeing on royalty shares.
+It’s advisable to agree on royalty shares during the creation of the work, and the limits defined in Teosto’s distribution rules must be considered when agreeing on royalty shares.

 The publisher’s share is agreed on in the publishing agreement between the author and the publisher.
 The publisher is only paid a share of the royalties of the author with whom the publisher has a publishing agreement.